 Flip again once or twice till both the sides are cooked properly.
-You should see crisp brown spots on the alu paratha.
-You can also press the paratha edges with a spatula or spoon, so that they are fried well.
+You should see crisp brown spots on the aloo paratha.
+You can also press the paratha edges with a spatula or spoon so that they are fried well.
 Since sometimes, the paratha edges are not cooked well.
 Make all parathas this way

 - Serve Aaloo paratha with some white butter, curd and mango pickle.

-- Aloo paratha can be accompanied with plain curd (yogurt) or boondi raita.
+- Aloo paratha can be accompanied with plain curd (yoghurt) or boondi raita.